Date: Friday, April 19th, 2013, 06:40

-Category: Hardware, iPad, Rumor
+Category: Hardware, Rumor

 Stay tuned for additional details as they become available.